The Ratbag Encyclopedia

 Escape of the Fenian Prisoners [wikipedia commons] Oops!

 After three days of evidence and a careful summing up by the judge, the jury was sent into isolation to consider the verdict.
 A few more days later and it was clear that this jury was not going to come to an unanimous verdict either.
 As was the case with the first trial, the defence had made any number of objections against potential jurors who might not have taken to heart that Maitland Brown was their peer as much as his brother was.
 It was a successful strategy (in the short term) for it bought the defence time.
 By the end of the sessions the list of suitable jurors on the roll had been exhausted and ordinarily wouldn’t have been regenerated until the next sitting of the court — in another month’s time.
-But rejecting jurors wholesale who didn’t meet the deference’s criteria of “friendliness” also carried with it an increasing risk the more times a conclusive victory eluded them — The same family, friendship or business ties that bound those they accepted were the same for the rejected — who now realised that the family of Maitland Brown who heretofore they may have admired or at least been neutral towards had as good as said they were not to be trusted.
+But rejecting jurors wholesale who didn’t meet the defence’s criteria of “friendliness” carried with it an increasing risk the more times a conclusive victory eluded them.
+The same family, friendship or business ties that bound those they had accepted were near identical for those they rejected — those who now realised that the family of Maitland Brown who heretofore they may have admired, or at least been neutral towards, had as good as said they were not to be trusted.
 Then there were those members of that class Kenneth Brown’s late wife belonged to.
 Ordinarily, they would not have been called to serve on a jury, but they were present in the gallery in great numbers.

 Telling tales